Lincoln’s Legacy, Our Legacy

 Lincoln’s Legacy, Our Legacy: Ford’s Theatre’s Campaign for the Future will raise $52 million to transform Ford’s Theatre into a vibrant, visible and accessible destination to explore leadership principles and find new ways to bring Lincoln’s legacy to life for current and future generations.
 Here, we will foster the vital voices of artists, patrons, scholars, educators and students.

-Watch how your gift makes a difference:
+Watch how your support makes a difference:

-- Help unlock our $250,000 in matching funds
+- Help unlock the final matching funds

 - Join a movement that fosters empathy, leadership and civic unity for generations to come